 4) URL Manipulations: URL query string manipulations are done to capture some important info.
-HTTP GET method used for information travel from a client to a server allows hackers to do this type of hacking.
-Yet valley parameters may be modified by a tester to make sure server is not accepting them.
+THE HTTP GET method used for information travel from a client to a server allows hackers to do this type of hacking.
+Yet valley parameters may be modified by a tester to make sure the server is not accepting them.

 5) DoS or denial-of-service: This attack aims to make whatever your software is out of service via different resources that are unavailable to primary users.